Acute: Description for a condition that usually lasts for a short period of time, usually shorter than six months.

-Prostaglandins: Hormone-like substances that can cause pain.
+Prostaglandins: Hormone-like substances best known for inducing uterine contractions.
 Prostaglandins also serve many other functions.

-Stellate ganglion block: A block that is performed to determine if there is damage to the sympathetic nerve chain that supplies the head, neck, chest, and arms and if it is the source of a person's pain in those areas.
+Stellate ganglion block: A procedure to relieve pain by blocking the sympathetic nerve chain that supplies the head, neck, chest, and arms.

 Sympathetic nerve chain: A network of nerves extending the length of the spine.
 These nerves control some of the involuntary functions of the body, such as opening and narrowing blood vessels.